 Month 12, Day 15, Tuesday 12:30 p.m.

 Sebastien didn’t worry about someone walking in on her.
-She had locked the door, and besides that there had been enough dust in this room to tell her that it was rarely used and likely unmonitored.
+There had been enough dust in this room to tell her that it was rarely used and likely unmonitored, and she had locked the door just in case.
 She’d cleared out a little corner in the back of the room to practice in.
 She couldn’t practice this divination in the dorms behind the paltry protection of her curtain, or in the public practice rooms, after all.
 It was illegal for anyone besides the coppers to sympathetically scry for a human.

-Then she placed the map, which covered the entirety of Gilbratha, and was fairly accurate everywhere outside the Mires, which were haphazard and frequently changing, a sea of shanty houses built out of old wood and white stone stolen from the dwindling remains of the southern white cliffs.
+Then she placed the map, which covered the entirety of Gilbratha.
+It was fairly accurate everywhere except the Mires, which were haphazard and frequently changing, a sea of shanty houses built out of old wood and white stone stolen from the dwindling remains of the southern white cliffs.

-The spell had a few prerequisites, and in some ways was more like alchemy than the actively-cast sorcery she practiced in her classes.
-Actively cast spells, like what she practiced for most of her classes, would dissipate as soon as she released her Will.
-With ritual magic, spells were not controlled by the Word of a spell array, but woven into and absorbed by the matter they were bound to through the practice of the ritual.
+The spell had a few prerequisites, and in some ways was more like alchemy than the actively cast sorcery she practiced in her classes.
+Actively cast spells would dissipate as soon as she released her Will, but with ritual magic, spells were not controlled by the Word of a spell array, but woven into and absorbed by the matter they were bound to through the practice of the ritual.
 The magic created a kind of multi-dimensional weave with its host, which was self-sustaining enough to be semi-permanent.
-This was what allowed potions to work months or even sometimes years after they had been brewed.
-As a tradeoff, it took way longer and lost about a third of the energy right away, with the remaining magical effect slowly degrading after that.
+This was what allowed potions to work months or sometimes even years after they had been brewed.
+As a tradeoff, it took way longer and lost about a third of the energy immediately, with the remaining magical effect slowly degrading after that.

 Sebastien used some small pieces of dirt, rock, and slivers of bark that she had collected from a relatively wide section of the city and carefully labeled.
-She placed them on the map as precisely as possible, according to the places she’d obtained them, then added a handful of tent spikes, for their concept of anchoring.
+She placed them on the map as precisely as possible, corresponding with the places she’d obtained them, then added a handful of tent spikes, for their concept of anchoring.

 She dipped her finger in the wax of the nearest candle, suppressing a wince at the heat of it.
 The wax quickly cooled as she drew her hand away, creating a film over her skin.
 She repeated the process with the other five candles until her fingertip had a thick coating of layered wax.
 Concentrating hard on her memory of each anchor spot in the city, she first touched a tent spike, then, as if pulling a thread from it to the map, she drew a hexagram around one of the pebbles.
 As she moved, slowly and deliberately, as if the spell was an animal that might attack if she startled it, she chanted in a low voice.
 “To the earth you are bound.
 Weight of stone, iron, and root.
 Foot to foot, head to head, heart to heart.
 As the roots of a tree are reflected in its branches, be as one.”
 The candles flickered, and the wax at her fingertip grew a little softer.

 A single pea sized drop of mercury—the most expensive part of the spell—came next.
-Her cauldron was much too big for it, and so she used a small metal bowl the size of a finger cymbal, large enough to hold only a single swallow.
+Her cauldron was much too big for it, so she used a small glass bowl the size of a finger cymbal, large enough to hold only a single swallow.
 She placed it in the center of the map instead of over any of the flames, dropping the mercury from its vial into the bowl.
 “To search and seek.
-To hark and peek,” she began, slowly and deliberately adding the ear of a bat, an eagle’s eye, and a tiny glass lense from a child’s toy.
+To hark and peek,” she began, slowly and deliberately adding the ear of a bat, an eagle’s eye, and a tiny glass lens from a child’s toy.
 She stirred, six times six, with a rod made of dehydrated sprite honey mixed with the powder of a lava-pepper.
-The rod shrank with each stir, until she was holding only a stub, but within the little bowl remained only a trembling, mirror-like ball of spelled mercury, still only the size of a pea despite the absorbed components.
+The rod shrank with each stir, until she was holding only a stub, and within the little bowl sat a trembling, mirrorlike ball of spelled mercury, still only the size of a pea despite the amalgamated components.

 The final step was the actual divination spell, which did require a spell array.
-Moving the map and mercury to the side, she drew it carefully and consulted the book to make sure she’d not forgotten anything and fully understand the purpose of each glyph, numerological symbol, and word.
-The map went back into the Circle, and a little dot of the mercury was placed in its center, with the rest set aside for future attempts.
+Moving the map and mercury to the side, she drew it carefully and consulted the book to make sure she’d not forgotten anything.
+She’d already studied the spell to ensure she fully understood the purpose of each glyph, numerological symbol, and word, but now she reviewed them all again.
+The map went back into the Circle, and a tiny dot of the mercury was placed in its center, with the rest set aside for future attempts.
 She caught the tip of a little bundle of dried herbs on fire in the nearest candle, snuffed the flame immediately, then waved the bundle about to let the herb smoke settle through the air.

 Remembering how she’d seen Liza work at one point, Sebastien drew a hexagram with the smoke, then glyphs for “key” which could also be interpreted as “answer,” and “discovery.”

-The most difficult part of the map-based divination spell was that she wasn’t skilled enough to work past the huge beacon of the blood in her own body.
+The most difficult part of the map-based divination spell was that she lacked the skill to work past the huge beacon that was the blood in her own body.

 That was the downside to scrying for her own blood.

-The upside was that if it was someone else’s blood, with a weaker sympathetic connection, someone as unskilled and untalented at divination as she was might not have been able to successfully cast the spell at all.
+The upside was that if it was someone else’s blood, with a weaker sympathetic connection, a sorcerer as unskilled and untalented at divination as she was might not have been able to successfully cast the spell at all.

-It would have been a small silver lining if her ward had activated, but there had only been a small tingle in her back before it fell silent.
-Apparently it was impossible to cast a divination spell on herself while simultaneously warding one off, as they were strictly opposing thought processes, and her mind couldn’t split into two independent consciousnesses.
-This meant that she couldn’t simply cast a simple scrying spell on herself whenever she wanted to sneak around without being noticed.
+It would have been a small silver lining if her ward had activated, because she could have found a way to make that useful, but there had only been a gentle tingle in her back before it fell silent.
+Apparently, it was impossible to cast a divination spell on herself while simultaneously warding one off, as they were strictly opposing thought processes, and her mind couldn’t split into two independent consciousnesses.
+This meant that she couldn’t simply cast a scrying spell on herself whenever she wanted to sneak around without being noticed.

-Sebastien could piggyback on the searching magic of the coppers’ attempt to scry for her to override the pull of the blood in her own body and find the few drops they were using.
+As the book suggested, once a diviner sent out feelers, it was much harder to stop someone following those feelers back to the source.
+Sebastien could piggyback on the searching magic of the coppers’ attempt to scry for her, thus overriding the pull of the blood in her own body to find the few drops they were using.

-Of course, there were wards to stop that kind of thing, but apparently they were expensive, and generally not useful for law enforcement, because they had no need to disguise the fact that they were scrying for you.
+Of course, there were wards to stop that kind of thing, but apparently, they were expensive, prone to failing, and generally not useful for domestic law enforcement, because they had no need to disguise the fact that they were scrying for you.
 If you found and approached them, it only made their arrest of you easier.

 The only reason she could—hypothetically—do both at once was because, first, the ward handled most of the actual work for her, only needing her to feed it more power rather than control the spell.
 Secondly, the ward against divination was shielding against someone else, which was the same target she was attempting to find.
-It was like two people hiding in a dark forest, both trying to find the other, which was conceptually possible, rather than attempting to move and be still at the same time, which…wasn’t.
+It was like two people hiding in a dark forest, both trying to find the other, which was conceptually possible, as opposed to attempting to move and be still at the same time, which…wasn’t.
 Hopefully it worked.
-If it didn’t, she was unlikely to kill anyone except herself as long as she cast it in a suitably secluded area.
+If it didn’t, she was unlikely to kill anyone except herself, as long as she cast it in a suitably secluded area.

 She set aside most of her free time all week to practice in the abandoned storage room, prepared to wake early and slip back out to eat breakfast before her first class started.